agama-project/agama/doc/cli_guidelines.md

 ## Non Interactive Mode

-There are questions subcommand that support `mode` subcommand to set non-interactive mode.
-Another option is to use `answers` subcommand to pass file with predefined answers.
+There is a `questions` subcommand that implements a `mode` subcommand to set the non-interactive mode.
+Another option is to use `answers` subcommand to pass a file with predefined answers.

 ~~~